TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

                         "$ref": "#definitions/ExpectedRadios"
                     },
                     "path": {
-                        "description": "Relative file path to CSV file for marker dataset", "type": "string"
+                        "description": "Relative file path to CSV file in which marker data is stored", "type": "string"
                     },
                     "settings": {